Common Questions

 Monthly payment amounts can increase when:

-You can view your past payments and all account transactions through your online account in your Account History.
+You can view your past payments and account transactions through your online account in your Account History.

 You can view your history by each transaction, by all loans, or by loans individually (which includes the ability to track your unpaid principal).